celestiaorg/docs/docs/community/modular-meetup-guide.md

       joining your group.
 If you'd like to customize this message, let them know.

-### Onboarding Questions for Community Members Joining a Modular Meetup
+### Onboarding questions for community members joining a Modular Meetup

 1. Q1: How did you hear about this Modular Meetup?
     * Why: This information helps us understand the most